xevisalle/paccs/docs/specs.md

 We use different cryptographic primitive and specific implementations in our PoC.
 We summarize the most important ones here:

-- Plonk: this is the ZKP scheme used to prove the commitment to the relayer.
-The particular implementation we used is the one from **snarkjs**, along with the **circom** tool to write the circuit used in our protocol.
+- [**Plonk:**](https://eprint.iacr.org/2019/953.pdf) this is the ZKP scheme used to prove the commitment to the relayer.
+The particular implementation we used is the one from [**snarkjs**](https://github.com/iden3/snarkjs), along with the [**circom**](https://docs.circom.io) tool to write the circuit used in our protocol.
+Plonk has been chosen due to it being universal: a same trusted setup can be used in any circuit.
+Plus, it is also updatable: anyone can provide randmoness to the setup.
-- Poseidon: this is the hash function used as a commitment scheme.
-It has been chosen due to its efficiency when computed in-circuit, and its integration with the **circom**.
+- [**Poseidon:**](https://eprint.iacr.org/2019/458.pdf) this is the hash function used as a commitment scheme.
+It has been chosen due to its efficiency when computed in-circuit, and its integration with **circom**.

 ## PoC Modules